-Please visit UW Madison's International Travel Safety and Security Website for information about resources, policies and support for international travel by UW-Madison students, faculty, and staff, coordinated by the University International Travel Committee (UITC) and the International Safety and Security Director (ISSD), Ron Machoian.
+Please visit UW Madison's International Travel Safety and Security website for information about resources, policies and support for sponsored international travel by UW-Madison students, faculty, and staff.
+The site is coordinated by Ron Machoian, the International Safety and Security Director (ISSD), in coordination with the University International Travel Committee (UITC) and other campus international offices.
 Travelers with specific questions should contact their program sponsor, or the ISSD if traveling independently.
-Click here to visit ISSD online.
+Click here to visit the ISSD's website and learn more about UW-Madison's international travel policies and resources.